wailrami/smart-grid-plateform/README.md

 This project is a comprehensive Smart Grid Platform developed as the final year project for a Master's degree in Computer Science at **8 Mai 1945 Guelma University**, with a specialty in **Information and Communication Science and Technology**.

-- **Backend:** Developed by @nabilskandar, responsible for designing and implementing the server-side logic, API endpoints, data management, and integration with smart grid systems.
+- **Backend:** Developed by [nabilskandar](https://github.com/nabilskandar), responsible for designing and implementing the server-side logic, API endpoints, data management, and integration with smart grid systems.
-- **Frontend:** Developed by @wailrami, focusing on building an interactive and user-friendly interface that visualizes the data and functionalities provided by the backend.
+- **Frontend:** Developed by [wailrami](https://github.com/wailrami), focusing on building an interactive and user-friendly interface that visualizes the data and functionalities provided by the backend.

 ## Features